— Javascript, React — 6 min read

 common than Class Components.
 You probably won't need to do a lot of binding in

 todays React.
-But much of this is about this
+But much of this is about this in general, rather than the

 specific case of React, so I hope that you can still glean some useful bits of